African immigration to the United States: Diversity Immigrant Visa

 The Diversity Visa Program, or green card lottery, is a program created by the Immigration Act of 1990.
 It allows people born in countries with low rates of immigration to the United States to obtain a lawful permanent resident status.
 Each year, 50,000 of those visas are distributed at random.
 Almost 38% of those visas were attributed to African born immigrants in 2016.
 African born persons also represent the most numerous group among the applicants since 2013.
-The application is free of charge, and the requirements in terms of education are either a high school diploma or two years of a professional experience requiring at least two years of training.
+The application is free of charge, and the requirements in terms of education are either a high school diploma or two years of a professional experience which requires at least two years of training.

 Recent migration trends and factors

 The continent of Africa has seen many changes in migrations patterns over the course of history.
 The graph below shows African immigration to the United States in 2016 based on class of admission with numbers from the Department of Homeland Security's Yearbook.
+The number of Black immigrants living in the United States reached 4.6 million in 2019, an increase from approximately 800,000 in 1980, and which accounted for 19% of the growth in the overall U.S. Black population.
+Close to 31% came to the U.S. between 2010 and 2019.

 The influx of African immigrants began in the latter part of the 20th century and is often referred to as the "fourth great migration."
-About three-fourths of all out-migration from Africa went to the United States after 1990.[7]
+About three-fourths of all out-migration from Africa went to the United States after 1990.
 This trend began after decolonization, as many Africans moved to the U.S. seeking an education and to escape poverty, and has risen steadily over time.
 The increase in the rate of migration is projected to continue for the coming decades.
 Originally, these immigrants came with the sole purpose of advancing themselves before returning to their respective countries.
 Nevertheless, many immigrants never return.
 In recent years there has been an increase in the number of African immigrants interested in gaining permanent residence in the U.S.; this has led to a severe brain drain on the economies of African countries due to many skilled hard-working Africans leaving Africa to seek their economic fortunes in the U.S. and elsewhere.